Europe's presidents shun Ukraine over Tymoshenko

 "This will go on for as long as Tymoshenko remains in prison.
 But one must understand that Tymoshenko simply exemplifies all the problems with democracy in Ukraine."

+Talks between Berlin and Kiev on arranging her treatment by German doctors have not yet resulted in any concrete agreement.

+"Yulia Tymoshenko barely moves but does not plan to stop the hunger strike yet," Tymoshenko's political party Batkivshchyna (Fatherland) quoted her lawyer Serhiy Vlasenko sa saying in a statement on Thursday.

-(Additional reporting by Angel Krasimirov in Sofia, Patrick Lannin in Vilnius and Zoran Radosavljevic in Zagreb; Writing by Olzhas Auyezov and Richard Balmforth)
+(Additional reporting by Angel Krasimirov in Sofia, Patrick Lannin in Vilnius and Zoran Radosavljevic in Zagreb; Writing by Olzhas Auyezov and Richard Balmforth Editing by Maria Golovnina)